darsaliq00/razer-synapse-3-offline-setups/README.md

 ## Optional Modules

 Manually installed modules might not appear in the Synapse.
 To make them appear, copy the modules manifests that you installed from the [`Manifest.xml`](./Manifest.xml) to `C:\ProgramData\Razer\Synapse3\Update\Manifest.xml`.
 The file provided in this repo has all the modules included in it.
+You may also need to restart your computer after updating Manifest.xml.

 | Module            | Downloads                                                                                                                                                                 |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |